JimSeker/Architecture/README.md

 <b>LiveDataRoomDemo</b> shows how to use the liveData object with the database to have the display updated when new data is added.

+<b>ContentProviderRoomDemo</b> shows how to create a contentprovider around a room database.
+It's based on sqliteDemo in the https://github.com/JimSeker/saveData

 These may also be helpful links https://medium.com/google-developers/viewmodels-a-simple-example-ed5ac416317e https://developer.android.com/topic/libraries/architecture/index.html